 There are a number of points to join the Union Canal walkway, but perhaps the best option is to start at Lochrin Basin in Fountainbridge.

-Originally, the Union Canal ran inland for another mile and ended at Port Hopetoun Basin on the junction of Semple Street and Lothian Road, but with the decline of the canal the last mile was filled in, hence the reason Lochrin Basin is the current endpoint.
+The original Union Canal route ran inland for another mile and ended at Port Hopetoun Basin on the junction of Semple Street and Lothian Road, but with the decline of the canal the last mile was filled in, hence the reason Lochrin Basin is the current endpoint.

 This part of Edinburgh is a wee bit difficult to find if you’ve never been to the city before, so Google Maps will be your friend when it comes to finding it.

 It’s not a long walk from the city centre though, and if you manage to make your way to the foot of Edinburgh Castle on Johnston Terrace you can walk to Lochrin Basin in less than 15 minutes.

-The first port of call will be the old Leamington Lift bridge that was built in 1906 and is still in use thanks to renovation work carried out as part of the Millenium Link project.
+The first port of call will be the old Leamington Lift bridge which was built in 1906 and is still in use thanks to renovation work carried out as part of the Millenium Link project.

 Keep your eyes open for information panels around the bridge that explain the history of the Union Canal and note the barge moored up near it which sells delicious fresh coffee and cakes.

 Once past the bridge, the canal continues towards the city bypass for 4 miles on a well-maintained path that threads its way between housing estates and business parks before opening up onto rolling fields once it reaches Hermiston.

 This is the second-best option for walking the Union Canal footpath as there’s a park-and-ride car park less than a 5-minute walk from the canal where you can leave the car and head out either in the direction of Falkirk or back into the city to Lochrin Basin.

 The highlight of the entire 31-mile trail is Falkirk, which is home to the incredible Falkirk Wheel.
 The wheel is the world’s largest rotating boat lift and was installed to join the Union Canal with the Firth and Clyde Canal.